gandh99/CodeBlocks/README.md

 # CodeBlocks
 A simple app that allows users to collaboratively build a software project.

+# How to Run
+1. Build the App on your Android device using the IDE of your choice.
+Do not build it on an emulator!
+2. Execute the `runserver.sh` script.
+3. The App and server are now up and running.

 # Features
 1. Register an account.
 <img src="https://github.com/gandh99/CodeBlocks/blob/master/screenshots/Register.jpg" alt="alt text" width="30%" height="30%">